 Okay, the concept is obvious, but here are some tips to help along the way.

 • Start with a painter’s drop cloth.
 Purchase these at any home improvement or paint store.
+Or if you want to skip the trip, this one will work great.
 Iron the cloth as best you can to get wrinkles out before painting (since it will be hard to iron over the paint when you’re done unless you use a press cloth over the top).

 • Determine the measurements of your curtain.
 There are no rules here but you probably want the bottom of the curtain to fall 2-3 inches from the floor.
 The dropcloth should already be sewn around the edges, so you can use one end of the dropcloth as your bottom hem for the curtain (no sewing! yay!)
 Leave some room at the top so you can fold it over and sew a top hem in place.
 You can do this before or after you paint the stripes…though it probably makes more sense to do it before.
 Just cut the cloth to your desired height, fold the edge under 1/2 inch, then fold it under another couple inches (or however chunky you want the top to look) and then sew it in place.
 OR….if you don’t want to sew, just hot glue it in place!